2020 Coronavirus Outbreak – How Does It Affect Downingtown, PA?

 - A fever

-If you have traveled to these areas or have the two symptoms above, do not visit AFC Urgent Care Downingtown without first calling.
+If you display the symptoms above, do not visit AFC Urgent Care Downingtown without first calling.
 Speak with our staff about your symptoms, concerns, and if you are at risk for COVID-19.
-We cannot treat COVID-19, but we may be able to determine it is something else over the phone.
 Please call so we can provide guidance.

 How can I prevent an infection from COVID-19?